PengChen11/LeetCode-algorithms-data-structures/README.md

 ## Algorithms

 1. [Two Pointers Technique](algorithms/1_two_pointers/1_two_pointers.md)
-    - This collection has 7 challenges.
+    - This collection will have 7 challenges.

 ___